AleksandraCheidze/Cassandra_Trading/README.md

 | PATCH | `/api/watchlist/add/coin/{coinId}` | Add item to watchlist |
 | GET | `/api/watchlist/{watchlistId}` | Get watchlist by ID |

+## 🚧 Future Improvements

+Frontend Development: Integration of the frontend with the backend for a complete user experience

+Testing & Quality Assurance: Addition of unit and integration tests to ensure the platform's reliability

+AI Chatbot Integration: Implementation of an AI-powered chatbot for real-time user assistance

 ## 🔹 Installation & Setup

 1️⃣ Prerequisites